Grazier focus on animal health to improve productivity

-“We attended the Spyglass workshop because we have a personal history with Dr Geoffry Fordyce having participated in genetic trials led by him,” Ms Matthews said.
+“We attended the Spyglass workshop because we have a personal history with Dr Geoffry Fordyce, having participated in genetic trials led by him,” Ms Matthews said.

 “To have the opportunity to converse with a knowledgeable and approachable person such as Geoffry, is a real benefit to all workshop participants.
 He has a wealth of information that’s advantageous to every participant in some fashion.

-“They also provide people with an opportunity to have good conversations with others, and to learn from other graziers’ personal observations and experiences.
+“The workshops also provide people with an opportunity to have good conversations with others, and to learn from other graziers’ personal observations and experiences.
 If you just take away one piece of information, I consider this beneficial to your business.